iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Finance at the Climate and Energy Finance Group [(CEFGroup)](https://blogs.otago.ac.nz/cefg/about-us/), **University of Otago Business School**, New Zealand.
+I am a Ph.D. candidate in Finance at the Climate and Energy Finance Group [(CEFGroup)](https://blogs.otago.ac.nz/cefg/about-us/), **Otago Business School, University of Otago**, New Zealand.
 My thesis title is `"Essays on Climate Finance"`, under the supervision of:
-* [Associate Professor Ivan Diaz-Rainey](https://www.otago.ac.nz/accountancyfinance/staff/otago032953.html), **University of Otago Business School**, New Zealand
+* [Associate Professor Ivan Diaz-Rainey](https://www.otago.ac.nz/accountancyfinance/staff/otago032953.html), **University of Otago**, New Zealand
-* [Associate Professor Helen Roberts](https://www.otago.ac.nz/accountancyfinance/staff/helenroberts.html), **University of Otago Business School**, New Zealand
+* [Associate Professor Helen Roberts](https://www.otago.ac.nz/accountancyfinance/staff/helenroberts.html), **University of Otago**, New Zealand

 My research focuses on the connectedness of climate change and financial risk.
 Specifically, it involves the assessment of country-level climate vulnerability and phyiscal risk (e.g., drought, extreme temperature, flood, storm, etc.) on the microfinance institutions (MFIs).
 Therefore, it requires to invoke a mix of cross-discipline techniques, from advanced applied econometrics, credit risk analysis, developing new index, spatial modelling, and financial stress testing.